Thánh Gióng: Lĩnh Nam chích quái

-In king Hùng's time, the country was peaceful.
-The king of Ân planned an invasion under the pretext of punishing king Hùng for not paying tribute.
-King Hùng asked his men for a way to fight back, one of them said: "Why don't we ask the dragon king to fight them for us?"
-The king held a large prayers, suddenly there's heavy rain and an old man appeared.
-The king thought the man was unusual, and asked him how to fight the invader.
+In Hùng King's time, the country was peaceful.
+The king of Ân planned an invasion under the pretext of punishing Hùng King for not paying tribute.
+Hùng King asked his men for a way to fight back, one of them suggested asking the dragon king to fight the invaders on their behalf.
+The king held a large prayer, and suddenly there was heavy rain and an old man appeared.
+Finding the man to be unusual, the king asked him how to fight the invader.
 The old man predicted that the enemy will invade in three years, and to fight back, the king must "forge weapons, train soldiers, and find talents in the country.
 Those who defeat the enemy will be rewarded with land and title."
-The old man flew away, the king realized that he's the dragon king.
+The old man flew away, the king realized that he is the dragon king.

 Three years later, the Ân invaded, the king followed the dragon king's advice and sought for talented man.
-In Phù Đổng village, there's a 60-year-old rich man who had a son.
-This child was already 3 years old yet he couldn't talk or sit.
-When the king's emissary arrived to his village, his mom jokingly said: "I gave birth to this child who only know how to eat, he doesn't know how to fight the enemy to receive the reward and repay his parents."
-The child suddenly spoke: "Mom, invite the emissary to see what he got to say".
-The emissary arrived and asked the child what did he want, the child answered: "Tell the king to forge an iron horse 18 thước high, an iron sword 7 thước long and an iron helmet."
+In Phù Đổng village, there was a 60-year-old rich man who had a son.
+This child was already 3 years old, yet he couldn't talk or sit.
+When the king's emissary arrived to his village, his mom jokingly said that she "gave birth to this child who only knows how to eat" and that "he doesn't know how to fight the enemy to receive the reward and repay his parents."
+The child suddenly spoke and told his mother to "invite the emissary so that you may hear what he has to say".
+The emissary arrived and asked the child what he wanted, the child said the emissary should tell the king to "forge an iron horse 18 thước high, an iron sword 7 thước long and an iron helmet."
 The child then grew up very fast.
 When Ân army arrived at Trâu mountain, the child, now a 10 trượng tall man, stood up.
-He drew his sword and yell "I am a general from heaven", he wore his helmet, rode on his horse and engage the enemy.
+He drew his sword and proclaimed that he was "a general from heaven", he wore his helmet, rode on his horse and engage the enemy.
 The enemy was defeated, the king of Ân was killed.
-The man went to Sóc mountain and fly away with his horse.
-Hùng king titled him Heavenly King of Phù Đổng (扶董天王, Phù Đổng Thiên Vương).
+The man went to Sóc mountain and flew away with his horse.
+Hùng King bestowed upon him the title of Heavenly King of Phù Đổng (扶董天王, Phù Đổng Thiên Vương).
 Since then, the Ân dynasty didn't dare to invade Hùng king anymore, and the surrounding country respected him more.
 The Lý dynasty titled him Xung Thiên Thần Vương (冲天神王).